-• If the L/T field contains the OAM Ethertype value, the traffic unit is an Untagged OAM traffic unit, otherwise
+- If the L/T field contains the OAM Ethertype value, the traffic unit is an untagged OAM traffic unit; otherwise, - if the L/T field contains one of the tag protocol identifier (TPID) values indicated in Figure 9-3, and the succeeding field to the tag control information (TCI) value corresponds to the OAM Ethertype value, the traffic unit is a tagged OAM traffic unit; otherwise,

-- if the L/T field contains one of the tag protocol identifier (TPID) values indicated in Figure 9-3, and the succeeding field to the tag control information (TCI) value corresponds to the OAM Ethertype value, the traffic unit is a Tagged OAM traffic unit, otherwise - if the L/T field contains neither the OAM Ethertype value nor the TPID values, the traffic unit is an Untagged Data traffic unit, otherwise - the traffic unit is a Tagged Data traffic unit.
+- if the L/T field contains neither the OAM Ethertype value nor the TPID values, the traffic unit is an untagged data traffic unit; otherwise, - the traffic unit is a tagged data traffic unit.

-The Payload field of an ETH_AI OAM traffic unit can be decomposed into the Maintenance Entity Group Level field (MEL), the Version field (Ver), the Opcode field (Opc), the Flags field (F), TLV Offset field (Offs) and Opcode Specific fields.
-This structure of ETH_AI OAM traffic units is the same as ETH_CI OAM traffic units defined in clause 9 of [ITU-T Y.1731].
+The payload field of an ETH_AI OAM traffic unit can be decomposed into the maintenance entity group level field (MEL), the version field (Ver), the Opcode field (Opc), the flags field (F), TLV offset field (Offs) and Opcode specific fields.
+This structure of ETH_AI OAM traffic units is the same as ETH_CI_OAM traffic units defined in clause 9 of [ITU-T G.8013].

-There are two types of Tagged traffic units: C-VLAN tagged and S-VLAN tagged.
-Each of these types has its own TPID value, 81-00 for C-VLAN tagged and 88-a8 for S-VLAN tagged as defined in [IEEE 802.1Q] and [IEEE 802.1ad] respectively.
+There are two types of tagged traffic units: C-VLAN tagged and S-VLAN tagged.
+Each of these types has its own TPID value, 81-00 for C-VLAN tagged and 88-a8 for S-VLAN tagged as defined in clause 9.5 of [IEEE 802.1Q].

-In a tagged frame (C-VLAN and S-VLAN tagged) a Tag Control Information (TCI) field follows the TPID field.
-This field consists of a Priority Code Point (PCP), VLAN ID (VID) and Canonical Format Identifier (CFI) for C-VLAN tagged, or Drop Eligible Indicator (DEI) field for S-VLAN tagged traffic units.
+In a tagged frame (C-VLAN and S-VLAN tagged) a tag control information (TCI) field follows the TPID field.
+This field consists of a priority code point (PCP), VLAN ID (VID) and canonical format identifier (CFI) for C-VLAN tagged traffic units, or drop eligible indicator (DEI) field for S-VLAN tagged traffic units.

-The PCP field may be used to carry the ETH_CI_P and ETH_CI_DE signal values from an ETH FP.
-The DEI field may be used to carry the ETH CI DE signal from an ETH FP.
+The PCP field may be used to carry the ETH_CI_P and ETH_CI_DE signal values from an ETH_FP.
+The DEI field may be used to carry the ETH_CI_DE signal from an ETH_FP.